-3. Specify how often entities and impacted community parties will meet during the implementation of this plan to continue ongoing coordination of services and activities.
-Monthly 4.
-Prior to any meetings to discuss development of this implementation plan, did representatives from Substance Use Disorders (SUD), Mental Health (MH) and Physical Health all meet together regularly on other topics, or has preparation for the Waiver been the catalyst for these new meetings?
-SUD, MH, and physical health representatives in our county have been holding regular meetings to discuss other topics prior to waiver discussions.
-There were previously some meetings, but they have increased in frequency or intensity as a result of the Waiver.
-There were no regular meetings previously.
-Waiver planning has been the catalyst for new planning meetings.
-There were no regular meetings previously, but they will occur during implementation.
-There were no regular meetings previously, and none are anticipated.
+- 4. Prior to any meetings to discuss the development of this implementation plan, did representatives from SUD, Mental Health (MH), and Physical Health all meet regularly on other topics, or has preparation for implementing DMC-ODS been the catalyst for these new meetings? - SUD, MH, and physical health representatives in our county have been holding regular meetings to discuss other topics prior to DMC-ODS implementation discussions. - □ There were previously some meetings, but they have increased in frequency or intensity as a result of DMC-ODS. - □ There were no regular meetings previously.
+DMC-ODS planning has been the catalyst for new planning meetings. - □ There were no regular meetings previously, but they will occur during implementation. - □ There were no regular meetings previously, and none are anticipated.

+Behavioral Health Information Notice No.: 23-001 Page 42 January 6, 2023

 5. What services will be available to DMC-ODS clients upon year one implementation under this county plan?

 REQUIRED

-Page 41 December 17, 2021
+- □ Withdrawal Management (minimum one level)

+- □ Residential Services (minimum one level upon implementation; 3.5 within two years of implementation; 3.1, 3.3, and 3.5 within three years)

+- □ Intensive Outpatient

+- Outpatient

+- Opioid (Narcotic) Treatment Programs

+- □ Recovery Services

+- □ Care Coordination

+- □ Clinician Consultation

+- □ MAT (offer directly or have effective referral mechanisms in place)

+How will these required services be provided?

+- □ All County operated

+- □ Some County and some contracted

+- □ All contracted

+OPTIONAL

+- □ Partial Hospitalization

+- Peer Support Services

+- □ ASAM Level 3.7

+- □ ASAM Level 4.0

+- □ Recovery Residences (not a Medi-Cal benefit)

+- □ Contingency Management

+- Other (specify): \\\\\\

+- 6. Has the county established a toll-free 24/7 number with prevalent languages for prospective clients to call to access DMC-ODS services?

+- □ Yes (required)

+- No. Plan to establish by: \\\\\\

+Review Note: If the county is establishing a number, please note the date it will be established and operational.

+Behavioral Health Information Notice No.: 23-001 Page 43 January 6, 2023
-Page Decer 42 mber 17, 2021 How will these required services be provided?
-All County operated Some County and some contracted All contracted.
-OPTIONAL MAT at Alternative Sites (drug product costs) Partial Hospitalization Peer Support Specialist ASAM Level 3.7 □ ASAM Level 4.0□ Recovery Residences (not a Medi-Cal benefit)□ Other (specify) 6.
-Has the county established a toll free 24/7 number with prevalent languages for prospective clients to call to access DMC-ODS services?
-Yes (required) No. Plan to establish by: Review Note: If the county is establishing a number, please note the date it will be established and operational.
-7. The county will participate in providing data and information to the University of California, Los Angeles (UCLA) Integrated Substance Abuse Programs for the DMC-ODS evaluation. □ Yes (required) □ No 8.
-The county will comply with all quarterly reporting requirements as contained in the STCs. □ Yes (required) □ No 9.
-Each county's Quality Improvement Committee will review the following data at a minimum on a quarterly basis since external quality review (EQR) site reviews will begin after county implementation.
-These data elements will be incorporated into the EQRO protocol: Number of days to first DMC-ODS service/follow-up appointments at appropriate level of care after referral and assessment

-- Existence of a 24/7 telephone access line with prevalent non-English language(s) - Access to DMC-ODS services with translation services in the prevalent non-English language(s) - Number, percentage of denied and time period of authorization requests approved or denied

-Yes (required) No
+- 7. Will the county participate in providing data and information to the University of California, Los Angeles Integrated Substance Abuse Programs for the DMC-ODS evaluation? - □ Yes (required) - □ No - 8.
+Will the county's Quality Improvement (QI) Committee review the following data at a minimum, every quarter since external quality review (EQR) site reviews will begin after county implementation? - Number of days to first DMC-ODS service/follow-up appointments at the appropriate level of care after referral and assessment - Existence of a 24/7 telephone access line with prevalent non-English language(s) - Access to DMC-ODS services with translation services in the prevalent non-English language(s) - Number and percentage of denied authorization requests, along with the amount of time required to approve or deny the authorization requests. - □ Yes (required) - □ No

+NOTE: These data elements will be incorporated into the EQRO protocol.

+Behavioral Health Information Notice No.: 23-001 Page 44 January 6, 2023